DavidDGD/emergency-response-time/README.md

 ## Web Application
-The web application can be found on:  https://dsp-response-time-dashboard.herokuapp.com/ (currently not live)
+The web application can be found on:  https://dsp-response-time-dashboard.herokuapp.com/ (currently offline)

 ### The Project Aims:
 - determine to what extent properties can be prioritized for fire inspection on the basis of the intervention time